Norasb/Lagalt-Backend/README.md

 * Sverre Vinje
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # User manual
-The following youtube video showcases how the website can be used: https://www.youtube.com/watch?v=C1nhJqucTGk
+The following youtube video goes through the functionalities of the website and how to use them: